nlanderson9/ssbrain/README.md

 3. `ss_seed`

 This uses a symmetrical dconn file (`.dconn.nii`) to add a connectivity map to the brain.
 You can use its arguments to adjust things like the color palette, threshold ranges, etc. Use the command `?ss_seed` in R to see all of the arguments, their explanations, and examples.
+Available colorbars can be accessed using `listColorbars()`.

 4. `ss_border`